bazelbuild/bazel-website/support.md

 regressions are found for two business days, but not before two week has elapsed since the first release candidate, we release it.

-After the release candidate is cut, we do not cherry-pick new features into release candidates.
+After a release candidate is cut, we do not cherry-pick new features into it.
 Moreover, if we discover that a new feature is buggy, we might decide to roll it back from a release candidate.
 Only critical, high-impact bugs will be fixed in a release candidate.

 A release can only be release on a day where the next day is a business day.
-The release manager should make sure they are available on the next day or delegate their responsabilities.

-If a regression is found on the latest release, a patch release can be emitted by applying the corresponding cherry-pick to the release tag.
+If a critical issue is found on the latest release, a patch release can be emitted by applying the corresponding cherry-pick to the release tag.
 Being another patch to an existing release, the release candidate for a patch release can be released after 2 business days.